sevmorris/macback-intel/README.md

 # macback [Intel edition]

-Configure macOS on an Intel Mac.
+How I configure macOS on an Intel Mac.

 See [macback - M1 edition](https://github.com/sevmorris/macback-m1) for M1 Macs.